bialx/chess/README.md

 ## MENU

-Menu -> 1.
-Use hard-coded url of a player on lichess to provide stats on the differents opening played by the player
+**Menu 1.** Uses hard-coded url of a player on lichess to provide stats on the differents opening played by the player
    * most played opening
    * best/worst opening in term of win ratio
    * details on a given opening (win ration according to every variation played)